Skip to main content

 Active HDMI

-Copper cable with built-in signal booster chip.
-Extends reliable range beyond passive limits.
-Powered by the HDMI port's 5V rail.
-Must be installed in the correct direction (source to display).
+Copper with built-in signal booster.
+Extends range beyond passive.
+Powered by HDMI 5V rail.
+Directional.

 • Extended range